 - Work to common standards that facilitate universal applicability, including extant standards for clinical practice as set out by the RCR as well as other stakeholders including the National Institute for Health and Care Excellence (NICE)

 - Assure the quality, safety and security of data used

 - Take account of current and emerging regulation by healthcare and digital economy regulators

 - Be clinically led so that effort is directed where it can most readily be used in practice to relieve hard-pressed NHS services

-The RCR’s priority is to support all our Fellows and members in becoming early adopters of AI, embracing these technologies as they develop.
+Our priority is to support all our Fellows and members in becoming early adopters of AI, and embracing these technologies as they develop.
 We want to equip Fellows and members to be confident in integrating AI technologies into routine medical practice.
-To this end, we plan to:

 We plan to increase our work in this area over the coming months and years given its importance.

 Imaging Datasets that can used for Research Purposes

 Imaging datasets are incredibly important for AI research.
 The following web page contains a list of imaging datasets that can be used for research purposes.
 It gives some basic information about what data is available and what the permissions are; for example, academic access or also for commercial use and so on.